 Note: the PAYE system has changed.
 Almost all businesses are required to report PAYE information in real time.

 You can negotiate a dispensation with HMRC to cover expenses and benefits that employees are not taxed on — typically, ordinary business travel and entertainment expenses.
 Once the dispensation has been agreed, you do not need to report these or make any National Insurance contributions on them.
+The dispensation regime will be replaced in 2016/17 by a new tax exemption.

 Separately, employer’s National Insurance contributions can be simplified by negotiating a payroll settlement agreement with HM Revenue & Customs.